neekware/nwx-unsub/README.md

   templateUrl: './home.component.html'
 })
 @Unsubscribable({
-  includes: ['customSub$'], // specific subscription names to be auto canceled }) export class HomeComponent {
+  // specific subscription names to be auto canceled, everything else is ignored
+  includes: ['customSub$']
+})
+export class HomeComponent {
+  // this is not our subscription, so we don't include it for auto clean up
-  @Input() notOurSub$: Subscription; // not our sub to cancel, not included in auto cancel customSub$: Subscription;
+  @Input() notOurSub$: Subscription;

+  // this is our subscription and we include it for auto clean up customSub$: Subscription;

   constructor() {